kubernetes-sigs/azuredisk-csi-driver/docs/kata-mount.md

 Instead the driver can pass the block device directly to the pod VM with virtio-blk to be mounted inside the pod VM for improved performance.

+## How to enable

+First enable Kata mounts with Helm `node.enableKataMount=true` or the node driver flag `--enable-kata-mount=true`.

-This virtio-blk integration can be enabled by setting the following annotation on your Kata Containers RuntimeClass:
+Then the virtio-blk integration can be enabled by setting the following annotation on your Kata Containers RuntimeClass:

 ```yaml